xinyaohuu/Pathfindinng_1/README.md

 # Step 4: Format the gpt4 output: complete output and summary output

 # Step 5: Compare Dijkstra/astar and gpt4 answer to check if gpt4 answer is the shortest path
+* we cannot tell the no path answer by code, you can check it manually
     1. length should be equal to the length of Dijkstra
     2. Bypass the obstacles
     3. Start coordinate and end coordinate should be (0,0) and (x-1,y-1)